Northwestern fires coach Pat Fitzgerald after hazing allegations surface with football team

 Many current and former players rushed to Fitzgerald’s defense after the suspension was announced.

-Wildcats quarterback Ryan Hilinski tweeted: "When it comes to being a man I admire and respect, Coach Fitz has always been that man for me in my time at Northwestern!
-He always offers an ear when I need to talk and a hand whenever I need help up!
-I've got his back like he always has had ours."

-A letter circulated on social media, signed by "The ENTIRE Northwestern Football Team" but without disclosing an author, said that "throughout his tenure, Coach Fitzgerald has consistently prioritized the well-being and development of his players, and we stand behind him in his unwavering commitment to our team."
+A letter circulated on social media, signed by "The ENTIRE Northwestern Football Team" without identifying an author, said that "throughout his tenure, Coach Fitzgerald has consistently prioritized the well-being and development of his players, and we stand behind him in his unwavering commitment to our team."

+Before Fitzgerald's dismissal was announced by the school, The Daily Northwestern published a report that had three former Northwestern players describing a "culture of enabling racism."

+The turmoil within the football program comes after the school unveiled plans in September to build a new Ryan Field.
+The plans call for a state-of-the-art facility featuring a reduced seating capacity and greater emphasis on the fan experience.

 AP college football: https://apnews.com/hub/college-football and https://twitter.com/ap_top25